urbit/docs/docs/arvo/internals/ford/runes.md

 ### `/_` run a horn on each file in the current directory

+`/_` can be used in two ways: filtered and unfiltered.

-`/_` takes a horn as an argument.
+Unfiltered `/_` takes a horn as an argument.
 It produces a new horn representing the result of mapping the supplied horn over the list of files in the current directory.
 The keys in the resulting map are the basenames of the files in the directory, and each value is the result of running that horn on the contents of